wp-plugins/csv-2-post/readme.txt

 Tested up to: 2.8.6
 Stable tag: trunk

 Not just a CSV Importer, its a CSV Import management tool for professionals.
-This is a free edition demo only.

 == Description ==